-- LCP = LEED®-Certification Points needed to achieve
+LCP = LEED® Certification Points needed to achieve

-All funds provided by the applicant for the LEED®
+CPE = LEED®-Certification Points actually earned by the development as certified by the USGBC

+All funds provided by the applicant for the LEED® certification surety, deposit, or other suitable guarantee that are not paid to the FAR Bonus Fund shall be refunded to the applicant.
+In the event that the applicant submits a timely report and demonstrates the necessary level of LEED® certification for the applicant's desired FAR Bonus, the entire amount of the surety, deposit, or other suitable guarantee shall be refunded to the applicant.

+(9) [No change in text.]

+( $\underline{\underline{fe}}$ ) Exemptions from FAR Calculations
-The following exemptions apply to the calculations for FAR: - (1) Historical Buildings.
-The floor area within the historic building envelope of any designated historical resource shall not be counted as gross floor area for the purposes of calculating the FAR for the development, if the designated historical resource is preserved, rehabilitated, restored, or modified and the development results in no more than minor alterations to the designated historical resource consistent with the Secretary of the Interior's

-Standards and Guidelines, or the development is approved through the Site Development Permit procedures, in accordance with Chapter 14, Article 3, Division 2 of the Land Development Code.
+The following exemptions apply to the calculations for FAR:

+- Historical Buildings.
+The floor area within the historic building (1) envelope of any designated historical resource shall not be counted as gross floor area for the purposes of calculating the FAR for the development, if the designated historical resource is preserved, rehabilitated, restored, or modified and the development results in no more than minor alterations to the designated historical resource consistent with the Secretary of the Interior's Standards and Guidelines, or the development is approved through the Site Development Permit procedures, in accordance with Chapter 14, Article 3, Division 2 of the Land Development Code.
 The floor area within the historic building envelope may also be exempted from the FAR calculations if the designated historical resource is reconstructed consistent with the Secretary of the Interior's Standards and Guidelines as part of the development.

-Further, any remaining FAR on a premises containing a designated historical resource may be transferred in its entirety to any other premises within the Downtown Community Planning Area.

-Appropriate CC&Rs shall be recorded to memorialize the reallocation of FAR.
+Any remaining FAR on a premises containing a designated historical resource may be transferred to any other premises within the Downtown Community Planning Area.
+Appropriate CC&Rs shall be recorded to memorialize the reallocation of FAR on both premises. - (2) through (5) [No change in text.] - $(\underline{g\underline{f}})$ Transfer of Development Rights (TDR) Program